"The important thing is not to stop questioning. Curiosity has its own reason for existing."

 Once identified, it's time to implement these behaviors within the target group.
 The framework outlines six sources of influence that, when used in conjunction with vital behaviors, can significantly increase the likelihood of success.
 By addressing motivation and ability across personal, social, and structural domains, organizational change becomes achievable.
 Reflecting on this class and applying it to my work life as an instructional coach.
 As an instructional coach, empowering teachers is our biggest job.
 One way to achieve this is by ensuring teachers have voice and choice in their professional development.

 Instead of a "top-down" approach where pre-determined strategies are presented, begin coaching conversations by understanding teachers' goals and challenges.
 This approach helps validate their expertise and fosters a sense of ownership in the learning process.
 Don't limit teachers to a single approach.
 Offer a variety of research-based instructional strategies and technology tools.
 This empowers them to choose methods that best suit their teaching style, student population, and curriculum.
 Once a strategy is chosen, guide teachers in adapting it to their classroom context.
 Provide resources and support, but allow for creative freedom in implementation.
 This fosters teacher ownership and increases the likelihood of successful execution.
 By prioritizing teacher voice and choice, you create a space for professional growth that is both meaningful and sustainable.
 Teachers who feel valued and empowered are more likely to embrace new ideas and implement them with enthusiasm, ultimately leading to a more dynamic and effective learning environment for all.
 As educators, we are constantly seeking opportunities to enhance our teaching practice.
 For me, technology has been a guiding light in my educational journey since I first stepped into a classroom many years ago.
 My passion lies in creating a culture of digital learning within our school systems.
 The Applied Digital Learning (ADL) program at Lamar University initially sparked my interest, but it has since evolved into something more.
 I am now eager to embrace the challenge of the program, confident that the skills I'll gain will not only enhance my teaching experience but also significantly expand my toolkit, thereby benefiting my teachers and the entire educational community.
 My Learning Journey : I have taken on a new role in my educational journey where I have the opportunity to bring about positive change not only in students but also in the teachers who guide them.
 I am determined to deepen my understanding of digital learning and use it to support and transform the learning culture.
-As an instructional coach, I am able to actively participate in the classroom, and with the help of the ADL program, I can make my vision of change a reality.
-The classroom of yesterday looked a lot different than the one of today.
-Gone are the days of relying on textbooks and worksheets.
-Technology has shifted our way of instruction, and while some may resist the change, it's a shift we can't afford to miss.
-Technology offers a treasure trove of benefits for both students and educators.
-Here's a glimpse into what it has to offer:
+As an instructional coach, I am able to actively participate in the classroom, and with the help of the ADL program, I can make my vision of change a reality. |

 |